 1. be formulated as aquaculture feed, for either a Salmonid, Shrimp, or Other Carnivorous Species.
 If a contestant submits feed for “Other Carnivorous Species,” the contestant must get approval from the judges for the species.

 2. be free of marine animal ingredients

 No. In fact, we are considering another prize targeted towards recycling farmed fish waste.
-However, for this prize we want to increase the options available for alternative feed sources for carnivorous species since the supply of wild caught fish and in particular forage fish, which are the most common source of fishmeal and fish oil used in aquafeeds, is at risk.
+However, for this prize we want to increase the options available for substitute feed sources for carnivorous species since the supply of wild caught fish and in particular forage fish, which are the most common source of fishmeal and fish oil used in aquafeeds, is at risk.
 More innovation is needed to find additional ingredients and cost effective formulations if the industry is to continue to grow.

-Aquafeed companies are keenly interested in alternative ingredients to replace fishmeal and fish oil, because of their high cost.
+Aquafeed companies are keenly interested in substitute ingredients to replace fishmeal and fish oil, because of their high cost.
 But, ingredient replacement is risky.
 To prove to aquafeed companies that your ingredient has promise, we recommend you follow the recommended Ingredient Evaluation Process outlined here.